boboben1/reddit-colorbot/readme.md

 but cropping too much would remove too much of the video in some cases, so I decided against it.
-A positive side effect: by seeing how much the result jumps around, you get a better feeling of how shaky the original really was.A prime example of this can be found [here](https://www.reddit.com/r/nonononoyes/comments/6vb4vb/motorcycle_takes_a_rocky_ride/dlyydcl/).
+A positive side effect: by seeing how much the result jumps around, you get a better feeling of how shaky the original really was.
+A example of this can be found [here](https://www.reddit.com/r/nonononoyes/comments/6vb4vb/motorcycle_takes_a_rocky_ride/dlyydcl/).

-**It's way shakier then before**: The points where the frame is stabilized on, are choosen almost randomly.
+**It's way shakier then before**: The points where the frame is stabilized on, are choosen almost randomly (actually it's dependant on the contrast, the area and some other factors).
 So sometimes it chooses points, that are not part of the background, but part of the foreground.
 And then it switches between stabilizing on the foreground and stabilizing on the background, resulting in a shakier result than the original video.
-The happens especially if moving objekts are a big part of the video, and if they are very well structured.
+This happens especially if moving objekts are a big part of the video, and if they are very well structured.
 A prime example of this can be found [here](https://www.reddit.com/r/Simulated/comments/6va1j9/voxelized_explosion/dlz5zmi/).